SESAC (Society of European Stage Authors and Composers) is one of three major performing rights organizations (PROs) operating in the United States.

 - Public domain music: Songs recorded before 1926 are no longer protected by copyright.
 You can play these very old recordings without using a PRO at all, but remember that newer recordings are protected.

-- Royalty-free music: Some musicians offer up their songs free of copyright payments in exchange for more exposure.
+- Royalty-free music: Some musicians offer up their songs free of ongoing copyright payments in exchange for more exposure.
 A contract with a group like this could help you get music without paying high fees.

 - Original music: If you write, play, and record your own songs, you could play them in your space without paying anyone for them.

-- Radio: The rules regarding radio are strict, but in general, small locations with just a few speakers can play radio broadcasts without paying a fee.
+- Radio: The rules regarding radio are strict, but in general, small locations with just a few speakers can play radio broadcasts without paying a fee

 What to Know About SESAC Music for Business